 As ESG investments continue to rise and companies are committing to establish themselves as good corporate citizens with clear ESG frameworks, it has never been more important to update stakeholders on your progress.

-Many companies are now achieving this with the help of monthly and annual reports that highlight their ESG integration process.
+Many companies are now achieving this with the help of monthly and annual reports highlighting their ESG integration process.

-Each business needs to find a format that is uniquely for its sector, needs, and mission.
+Each business needs to find a format uniquely suited to its sector, needs, and mission.
 But these ESG progress reports should include, in some form:

 - Evidence of the company’s commitment to financial returns.